Stop! Your Lease Extension in Griffithstown Could Be FREE

 Increase your lease and increase your Griffithstown property value

-Griffithstown property with a lease extension has roughly the same value as a freehold
+Griffithstown property with a lease extension is almost the same value as a freehold

 Lender Requirement